Los Rieleros del Norte: History

 Los Rieleros del Norte have recorded many albums over the years.
 These include; Estampida Norteña, Prieta Orgullosa, Aventura Pasada, and many other albums which have now become classics in regional Mexican music.
-Among their many songs, "El Columpio", "Te Quiero Mucho", "Amor Prohibido", "No le Digas a Nadie", "En la Puerta de Esa Casa", "Una Aventura" and, "Copa Sin Vino" are just some of their many singles, which have topped the Mexican music billboards.
+Among their many songs, "El Columpio", "Te Quiero Mucho", "Amor Prohibido", "No le Digas a Nadie", "En la Puerta de Esa Casa", "Una Aventura" and, "Copa Sin Vino" are just some of their many singles, which have topped the regional Mexican music charts.
 Sobre los Rieles was released in September 2004, featuring the hit "Tu Nuevo Cariñito".
 In July 2005, Que el Mundo Ruede was released as the Rieleros' newest album.
-In 2006 Siempre Imitado Jamas Igualado was released, featuring the song "Voy a llorar por ti", and on June 26, 2007, their new album, Ven Y Dime 25 años was released, featuring the single "Un Juego".
-On May 27, 2008, a new release of their latest work will be out, featuring "A punto de llorar", which has already been played on the radio, making a huge hit.
+In 2006, Siempre Imitado Jamas Igualado was released, featuring the song "Voy a Llorar Por Ti", and on June 26, 2007, their album, Ven y Dime: 25 años was released, featuring the single "Un Juego".
+On May 27, 2008.

 The actual founder of the band and its name is subject to controversy.
-Many fans have assumed that it was bassist Manalo Morales, but that probably isn't true.
-Current leader Daniel Esquivel and Manolo Morales himself reportedly denied this in a morning radio show called "Piolin por la mañana," acknowledging that Manuel "Meño" Lujan of Pecos is the original founder who named the group.
+Many fans had assumed that it was bassist Manalo Morales, but that probably is not true.
+Current leader Daniel Esquivel and Manolo Morales himself reportedly denied this in a morning radio show called "Piolín por la Mañana," acknowledging that Manuel "Meño" Lujan of Pecos is the original founder who named the group.

 Lujan has maintained a low profile on this issue, so far preferring not to assert any legal right to ownership of the band's name.
-Meanwhile, the others have proceeded in court to establish control over the band.
-The group filed a suit in the Western District of Texas against Morales, Los Rieleros Del Norte, Inc. v.
+Meanwhile, the others proceeded in court to establish control over the band.
+The group filed a suit in the Western District of Texas against Morales, Los Rieleros del Norte, Inc. v.
 Morales et al, on March 21, 2007, for trademark infringement, to clarify this issue.
 Kathleen Cardone, a federal judge in El Paso, Texas, then gave all rights to Daniel Esquivel.
 The court order made Esquivel the rightful owner of the group and prohibited Morales from having any type of connection with the band, though Morales is rumored to have used the name of the group occasionally anyway.
 Armed with the court order, Esquivel consolidated his control of the band.
-His position was strengthened in early 2009 when, after 7 years of litigation, the Mexican courts also held that he was the band's rightful owner.
+His position was strengthened in early 2009 when, after seven years of litigation, the Mexican courts also held that he was the band's rightful owner.
 The court order prohibited Morales from using the name Los Rieleros and prohibited him from performing any songs recorded by the group from 2002 onwards without permission.
 These decisions together gave Daniel Esquivel full ownership of the band in both the United States and Mexico.
-Esquivel later stated in a press conference that he was willing to work with Morales and his crew and even help them to record an album of their own material, as long as they use a different name for their group.
-So far, there is no indication that this has happened.
+Esquivel later stated in a press conference that he was willing to work with Morales and his crew and even help them to record an album of their own material, as long as they used a different name for their group.
+So far, there is no indication that this ever happened.
+Morales died on August 25, 2025.